TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Authenticating Senders
 ============

-At the beginning of this post I wrote that the Mail Broker can send messages without needing to perform mailbox authentication, just like Mailchimp can send messages on your behalf without you ever giving it your e-mail password.
+At the beginning of this post I wrote that the Mail Broker can send messages from any source e-mail address, just like Mailchimp can send messages on your behalf without you ever giving it your e-mail password.
 How's that possible? you may ask, and the answer is because e-mail delivery is a reputation based system.

-But keep this in mind, sending the message doesn't mean it will be accepted.
-Here's what happens if I try to send a message from `no-reply@thomasvilhena.com` to a Gmail mailbox from a rogue server (IP obfuscated):
+But keep this in mind, sending the message doesn't mean it will be accepted, specially if the sender doesn't have a good reputation.
+Here's what happens when I try to send a message from `no-reply@thomasvilhena.com` to a Gmail mailbox from a rogue server (IP obfuscated):

 > 421-4.7.0 [XX.XXX.XXX.XXX      XX] Our system has detected that this message is<br>421-4.7.0 suspicious due to the very low reputation of the sending IP address.<br>421-4.7.0 To protect our users from Spam, mail sent from your IP address has<br>421-4.7.0 been temporarily rate limited.
 Please visit<br>421 4.7.0  https://support.google.com/mail/answer/188131 for more information. e6si8481552qkg.297 - gsmtp

+You see, Gmail found the message suspicious, and as I checked it didn't even reach the destination mailbox spam folder, the sender reputation was so low the message wasn't even spam worthy!

 Here's what Gmail suggests to prevent messages from being marked as Spam, or not being delivered to the end user at all: